 I’m talking about the scrubber brush.
 You probably know how to use a back scrubber brush, but let me add some of my thoughts.

-Tips to Use Back Scrubber Brush
+Tips to Use the Back Scrubber Brush

 But try to plan your bath and see the magic.